Digitex CEO Is Determined to Fulfill His Vision

 Digitex Futures has a unique appeal for its holders and customers-or as marketing gurus would call it a “unique brand proposition.”
 While almost every business in existence claims that “its interests are aligned with its customers” it’s a very rare organization that actually transparently bases its entire business model on that exact concept.

 Digitex Futures is, of course, a blockchain project but importantly it’s not just in the implementation.
 It’s also built deeply into its culture too.
 Whether it’s the decision to move to a DAO to remove “key man risk” or as recently discussed with Jacob Canfield, creating a “provably fair” matching engine.
-Everything Adam and his team do aims to further strengthen Digitex Futures as an exchange that stands apart to work for its Betfair Traders and not against them.
+Everything Adam and his team do aims to further strengthen Digitex Futures as an exchange that stands apart to work for its traders and not against them.

 As Adam has remarked, this is not out of some “airy-fairy save the world” motive, Digitex Futures is of course not a charity.
 It’s simply an innovative and efficient business model.
 And by intelligently using the real promise of blockchain technology it’s possible to align everyone’s interests.
-From token holders to Betfair Traders, from exchange owners to Adam and his team, we all share the same goal to see a successful platform launch and see the DGTX token appreciate.
+From token holders to traders, from exchange owners to Adam and his team, we all share the same goal to see a successful platform launch and see the DGTX token appreciate.

 Great UX & Liquidity